Resources and Safety

 - If essential operation is required on any electrical facilities, a full 8-foot clearance will be required and all nearby equipment must be readily available to move by an SDG&E employee without any legal actions for damaging equipment owned by the establishment.

-- All business equipment must be clear of poles, pad-mounted equipment, and subsurface structures as normally identified in the case of emergency or scheduled work.
+- Outside of business hours, all business equipment must be clear of poles, pad-mounted equipment, and subsurface structures as normally identified in the case of emergency or scheduled work.